 - transaction value with customers in Indonesia exceeding IDR 600 million in a year or IDR 50 million in a month; or

 - access to their e-commerce platform from Indonesia exceeds 12,000 users in 12 months, or 1,000 users in one month.

 Following the issuance of Perppu-1, on 2 November 2020, the Government issued the awaited ‘Omnibus’ Law No.11 Year 2020.
 The Omnibus Law consists of various clusters, including, but not limited to the amendment of General Tax Provisions and Procedures Law, the Income Tax Law, the VAT Law, the Regional Tax and Retribution Law, and the Customs Law.
 Some of the important changes to these laws include relaxation of sanctions on taxpayers, exempting certain types of income from tax (including some dividends and offshore income), introduction of a limited territorial taxation concept for expatriates, and also several changes in the VAT rules that offer a more fair and reasonable outcome for taxpayers.

-Noting the increase of large-scale projects in Indonesia, the government has updated tax holiday and tax allowance incentives to be more simple and attractive for investors.
-The government also provides 'super deduction' tax incentives consisting of facility for labour-intensive industries, facility for human resources development in certain competencies, as well as facility for certain research and development (R&D) activities in Indonesia.
+Noting the increase of large-scale projects in Indonesia, the Government has updated tax allowance incentives to be simpler and more attractive for investors.
+The Government also provides 'super deduction' tax incentives consisting of facility for labour-intensive industries, facility for human resources development in certain competencies, as well as facility for certain research and development (R&D) activities in Indonesia.